REINIER VRANCKEN

 —Eloise Sweetman and Jason Hendrik Hansma, 2020

-A translation between words starting at opposite ends of the alphabet transparent page (Ibo One, 60g) 2021 Prospects, Mondriaanfund, colour & b/w ill., 170 x 120 mm, 175 pages
+A translation between words starting at opposite ends of the alphabet transparent page (Ibo One, 60g) 2021 Prospects, Mondriaanfund, colour & b/w ill., 17 x 12 cm, 175 pages

 (…) proposed to annotate Shimmer's website with (…) a translation between words starting at opposite ends of the alphabet.
 The word accessible, located on the About page on Shimmer's website, translates to züganglich. (…) We found his intervention interesting, particularly as it becomes our only permanent work that will adapt or even disappear if we remove the word that Reinier annotates.